-Without an outstanding power conditioner and the proper components such as the ones from Furman, your home equipment could be lacking in audio-video quality without you knowing it.
-The Furman P and Furman PL plus the Panamax options are great examples of sturdy and functional protectors.
+Without an outstanding power conditioner and the proper components such as the ones from Furman PL, your home equipment could be lacking in audio-video quality without you knowing it.
+The Furman P and Furman PL-Plus the Panamax options are great examples of sturdy and functional protectors.

 One last benefit that these protectors offer you is they gather all the cables into one focal point without stray wires running over your floors.
 It makes your setup safer with fewer safety hazards and with models such as the Accell Powersquid, it can actually look quite good.
 There are many of these protectors that come in black and white, so they won’t stick out like a sore thumb and blend in with your color scheme.

 How Power Conditioners Work

 How do the power conditioners carry out their tasks?
-They are outfitted with the best surge protector technology such as ones with 15 amp rating capacity with the rear panel to 20 amps for mid-range to high-end options such as Furman and Panamax.
+They are outfitted with the best surge protector technology such as ones with 15 amp rating capacity with the rear panel to 20 amps for mid-range to high-end options such as Furman PL-Plus DMC and Panamax.

 They work to keep out power variations and keep the electrical current stable in the housing and not cause surges in all your devices.
-Home theaters with the right conditioners are known to last longer than ones without.
+Home theater systems with the right conditioners are known to last longer than ones without.

 You can keep track of the electrical current with the voltmeter, on any 15 amp rating with rear panel outlets or above conditioner to ensure the quality of the delivery.

 Are Power Conditioners Worth It?

 Yes, like top-tier home theater power managers, these devices are worth it if you want to protect all your sensitive and expensive equipment.
 They won’t get in the way of your phone line and also enhance audio and video quality.
-A device can even have USB ports for charging and a battery reserve.
+A device can even have USB ports for charging and a battery backup reserve.

-The Furman PL and Furman P models, as well as the Panamax, have excellent spike and surge protection and linear filtering technology.
+The rack mountable Furman PL-Plus and Furman P models, as well as the Panamax, have excellent spike and surge protection and linear filtering technology.